 Its beautifully designed heatsinks resonate well with the compact form factor of the PCB and confer a flawless heat dissipation to the card.
 It works right out of the box in Windows 10/8/7 from the available driver in the attached mini-CD.
 However, the drivers for Linux are outdated on the Startech website, you will have to visit other sources for the driver.

 To conclude, it is compact, fast, and has a decent share of coverage, you will not regret forking out your cash for this card.
-Surely, it is among the best PCIe WiFi card options currently available on the market.
+Surely, it is among the Best Low Profile PCIe WiFi card options currently available on the market.

 Companies love to boast their data transmission speeds whether it is on its website, spec sheet, or box.
 PCIe WiFi cards have a wide variety of transfer speeds ranging from 200 Mbps to nearly 1 Gbps.
 The majority of PCIe wifi cards will also be equipped with Bluetooth as a convenience, a trend that started in the mobile market.